dereklokey/Escape-Velocity/v2/Chapters/Chapter 18.md

 The group marveled at Maya's rapid recovery, unable to explain the extent of her newfound strength.
 It was as if her body had been remade, fortified by an unseen force.
 Her enhanced speed and agility were remarkable, allowing her to move with a fluidity that surpassed even her pre-experiment capabilities.
 Maya's physical prowess had become a force to be reckoned with, a testament to her resilience and determination.

 Despite the curiosity and questions that burned within their minds, Taryn remained resolute in her decision to postpone any discussions about her history with Eliza until the entire team was fully recovered.
 It was a matter of trust and unity, understanding that they needed to be at their best both physically and mentally to confront the dark forces that loomed over them.

 Taryn knew that delving into her past with Eliza could stir up emotions and distractions that could jeopardize their mission.
 The wounds inflicted by their encounter were still fresh, and she wanted to ensure that everyone had the strength and clarity of mind to face the challenges that lay ahead.

 Instead, Taryn focused on fostering an environment of support and camaraderie within the team.
 She encouraged open communication, shared training sessions, and moments of relaxation to help them recharge.
 It was important to build a solid foundation of trust and unity, a united front against the threats that awaited them.

-As days turned into nights and nights into days, Taryn's steadfastness in postponing discussions about Eliza only strengthened their bond.
+Taryn's steadfastness in postponing discussions about Eliza only strengthened their bond.
 The team grew closer, sharing stories, laughter, and even moments of vulnerability.
 The wounds of the past were not forgotten, but they were set aside for the time being, allowing the healing process to continue undisturbed.

 Taryn's leadership, marked by her unwavering commitment to the team's well-being, earned the respect and admiration of her comrades.
 They trusted in her judgment and knew that she had their best interests at heart.
 They recognized that when the time was right, Taryn would guide them through the difficult conversations that awaited, ensuring that they faced their shared past with strength and unity.